 Once you have seen all of the photographer’s photographs, once again ask yourself, do I love their photographs?
 If the answer isn’t 100% yes, then it may be worth thinking again.
 On the flip of this, do not hesitate too long as good wedding photographers do tend to get booked up early.

 11. DID THEY ADDRESS YOUR CONCERNS?

-In reality, after the meeting it is a simple case of trust your instincts.
+In reality, after the meeting, it is a simple case of trusting your instincts.
 If the first photographer you met was someone who you really liked, save yourself the time and book them.